Frequently Asked Questions

 chrony compare to

-chrony can usually synchronise the system clock faster and with better time
+usually synchronise the system clock faster and with better time accuracy.
+It

-If your computer connects to the 'net only for few minutes at a time, you turn
+If your computer is connected to the internet only for few minutes at a time,

 The original reason